 It turns out that once again (this has been consistent across all iPhone unlock tests I’ve performed), this was completely unnecessary.
 The only criteria was #1: did they unlock all iPhones they were paid to?

 Only one provider satisfied this criteria and so they were my #1 choice.
 My #2 choice was also easy because they were the only other unlock provider to unlock ANY of the iPhones I sent.
 Every other provider failed this one basic test and so there really wasn’t much competition.

 The first stage involved eliminating any provider who was an obvious scam.
 This started by getting the feedback of those who unlock other people’s phones for a living – the three smartphone repair store owners who’re assisting with this review.
 They were able to identify 11 unlock providers who were going to take our money and provide nothing in return and they were eliminated from the review process.

 The second stage of the testing process was to analyze reviews of the unlock companies who hadn’t been eliminated in stage 1 to find any who may also be scams.
 For this, I read more than 50 reviews for each provider on 4 different review sites and eliminated any provider who scored worse than 3 stars with obvious legitimate criticisms (as opposed to just fake reviews).

 The final stage of the testing process was to put the remaining four unlock companies to the test by purchasing four iPhone 6 unlocks from each of them.
 Each provider was ranked on the criteria listed above and the eventual winner was:

-My Pick: The Best iPhone 6 Unlock Company is Doctor Unlock
+My Pick: The Best iPhone 6 Unlock Company is IMEI Doctor

-The best iPhone 6 unlock company is Doctor Unlock.
+The best iPhone 6 unlock company is IMEI Doctor.
 They were the only that unlocked all phones they were paid to in this test, but have consistently done so in every test of every iPhone (including iCloud accounts).